minimaxir/facebook-page-post-scraper/README.md

 ### Scrape Posts from Open Group

 To get data from an Open Group, use the `get_fb_posts_fb_group.py` script with the App ID and App Secret filled in the same way.
 However, the `group_id` is a *numeric ID*.
-For groups without a custom username, the ID will be in the address bar; for groups with custom usernames, to get the ID, do a View Source on the Group Page, search for "entity_id", and use the number to the right of that field.
+For groups without a custom username, the ID will be in the address bar; for groups with custom usernames, to get the ID, do a View Source on the Group Page, search for the phrase `"entity_id"`, and use the number to the right of that field.
 For example, the `group_id` of [Hackathon Hackers](https://www.facebook.com/groups/hackathonhackers/) is 759985267390294.

 ![](/examples/entity.png)

-You can download example data for [Hackathon Hackers here](https://dl.dropboxusercontent.com/u/2017402/759985267390294_facebook_statuses.csv.zip) [4.7MB ZIP]

 ### Scrape Comments From Page/Group Posts